-We are a Family.
+We are a Family

-We are Learners.
+We are Learners

-We are Servants.
+We are Servants

 Jesus not only rules supremely over all the earth, but he intentionally disadvantaged himself for the sake of others.
 Because Jesus was willing to serve us to the point of death, we are committed to serving each other and our cities.
 We humbly and sacrificially serve by blessing people in word, deed and gifts.

-We are Missionaries.
+We are Missionaries

-Beginning Sunday, September 18, Sola Church will begin meeting at Buck Recreation Center at 2004 W Powers Ave, Littleton, CO 80120.
+We meet at Buck Recreation Center at 2004 W Powers Ave, Littleton, CO 80120.

 Sunday Gatherings are a unique opportunity to gather as God’s people to hear from his Word, be reminded of his Story, sing his praise, and enjoy his presence, and celebrate the communion meal.
 As a church family, we gather around Jesus and his remarkable grace.
 We also welcome those who are seeking, skeptical, or curious.
 If you’re visiting for the first time, you can expect to meet a warm, casual community that cares about one another and the needs of our city.
 We’d love to meet you.